5 things we learned from Seahawks as they prepare for NFL draft

 They also had Georgia defensive tackle Jalen Carter, who could go in the top five, in for a visit last week and reportedly had Alabama edge player Will Anderson Jr., who could go as high as two, in for a visit Wednesday.

-“You have to be really pliable once it starts because if you’ve moved, you’ve got to be able to move to the other spots or move up,’’ Schneider said.
+“You have to be really pliable once it starts, because if you’ve moved, you’ve got to be able to move to the other spots or move up,’’ Schneider said.
 “You have to be ready to roll.’’

 Player evaluations go to “the very end of it”